 Christine Gordon Memorial Scholarship Renamed

-RadNet, Inc. and Gurnick Academy of Medical Arts are strengthening their partnership in honor of the passing of RadNet’s Senior Vice President of Operations.SAN JOSE, CA, UNITED STATES, November 12, 2024 /EINPresswire.com/ -- RadNet, Inc. and Gurnick Academy of Medical Arts are strengthening their partnership in honor of the passing of RadNet’s Senior Vice President of Operations.
+RadNet, Inc. and Gurnick Academy of Medical Arts are strengthening their partnership in honor of the passing of RadNet’s Senior VP of Operations.SAN JOSE, CA, UNITED STATES, November 15, 2024 /EINPresswire.com/ -- RadNet, Inc. and Gurnick Academy of Medical Arts are strengthening their partnership in honor of the passing of RadNet’s Senior Vice President of Operations.
 The organizations have renamed the scholarship the “Christine Gordon Memorial Scholarship” in honor of Chris, an instrumental partner in initiating this strategic relationship.

 The scholarship will carry the name, legacy, and enduring memory of Christine N. Gordon, RadNet’s beloved Senior Leader.
-Chris served as a Senior Vice President from 2020 and passed away Friday, September 6, 2024.
+Chris served as a Senior Vice President since January 2021 and passed away on July 27, 2024.
 Before that, Chris served 14 years as the company’s Vice President of Operations.

 Both organizations began a scholarship “marriage” in 2019, seeking “to reward RadNet employees in good standing, who demonstrated the desire, commitment, and ability to further their education.”
 This announcement solidifies that commitment and, for the first time, names the professional who helped drive the award.